morzproject/blog/blog_project/content/post/connect-vyprvpn-using-pptp.md

 vi /etc/ppp/peers/jp1.vyprvpn
 {{< /highlight >}}
 <!--more-->
-Insert below content and save.
-Replace EMAIL with your login to VyprVPN.
+Insert the following content and save.
+Replace `<EMAIL>` with your login to VyprVPN.
 In this example, I use Japan server for the remote location (`jp1.vpn.goldenfrog.com`).
 You may replace to any server from this list https://www.goldenfrog.com/support/vyprvpn/vpn-setup/linux/pptp
 {{< highlight shell >}}
-pty "pptp jp1.vpn.goldenfrog.com --nolaunchpppd" lock noauth nobsdcomp nodeflate name EMAIL remotename jp1.vyprvpn ipparam jp1.vyprvpn require-mppe-128
+pty "pptp jp1.vpn.goldenfrog.com --nolaunchpppd" lock noauth nobsdcomp nodeflate name <EMAIL>
+remotename jp1.vyprvpn
+ipparam jp1.vyprvpn
+require-mppe-128